Common wisdom seems to suggest that you should diversify your investments.

-In my mind diversification leads to averageness – bottom of the best and cream of the bottom.
+In my mind diversification leads to averageness - the bottom of the best and cream of the bottom.

-In my experience I’ve found that wealthy and successful people – be they a business person, entrepreneur or investor – have one in thing in common, they specialise.
+In my experience I’ve found that wealthy and successful people - be they business people, entrepreneurs or investors - have one thing in common, they specialise.

 They all focus their concentration on one single earning activity.

 They eventually became exceptional in that one activity by continuously improving their skills and increasing their knowledge in that one activity.

 Despite the myth going around that it is good to have multiple streams of income the wealthy very rarely engaged in multiple earning activities.